simonmartyr/throwaway-conditional-associations/readme.md

 ## The Problem

 When designing a RESTful API we want to provide a clean API that provides everything that we deem a user will need.
-Typically providing the root information for a resource can be sufficient, however different implementations may have different requirements depending on the view they are trying to provide.
+Typically providing the root information for a resource can be sufficient, however different implementations have different requirements depending on the view they are trying to provide.

-Lets assume the following data model:
+Lets consider the following data model:

 ![dataDiagram](Documentation/DataDiagram.png)